Graduate Research Opportunity

 Qualifications

-Prospective students should have a background and genuine interest in plant physiology, plant ecology, polar ecology, carbon cycling or similar field, preferably pertaining to bryophytes.
+Prospective students should have a background and genuine interest in plant physiology, plant ecology, polar ecology, carbon cycling, plant genomics, gene expression or similar field, preferably pertaining to bryophytes.
 Experience in lab or field work is preferred.

 Start date for degree